Last Updated on October 22, 2024

 Options for insuring your car ahead of your practical driving test

 To insure your car for the driving test you have the option of being added on as an additional driver to someone else’s policy.
 This means that they will have to be the owner and keeper of the car and have their own insurance policy in place.
 With some insurers they will then be able to add a learner on as an additional driver.
 This will come with additional cost to the policy which can sometimes be quite expensive.
-The risk with doing this is that if there is an accident their No Claims Bonus could be affected.
+The risk associated with doing this is that an accident could affect their No Claims Bonus.

 Another option is Learner Driver Insurance.
 This is a policy specifically for the learner driver and allows them to get their own insurance policy.
-This can be taken out on your own car, a friend or a family member’s car.
-If the insurance is on someone else’s car, it must be insured elsewhere.
+You can take this out on your own car, a friend’s car, or a family member’s car.
+If someone else owns the car, they must insure it elsewhere.
 If you are the owner and keeper of the car, you can have just a learner policy in place!
-With Collingwood Learner Driver Insurance you are covered for your driving test (providing your vehicle fits the criteria).
+Collingwood Learner Driver Insurance covers you for your driving test, provided your vehicle fits the criteria.

 If you are looking for insurance just for your practical driving test our short-term policies are available from 28 days.
 Which could give you cover for some extra practice in your own car before your test too!